 Of important note, Evanston is also a city of artists.
 Evanston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Evanston’s character.

 Also of interest is that Evanston has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Evanston telecommute to their jobs.
 Overall, about 9.90% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Evanston is that it can take a long time to commute to work.
-In Evanston, the average commute to work is quite long.
-On average, people spend 31.13 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit is often a viable alternative.
+In Evanston, the average commute to work is 31.13 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly city.
 Many of Evanston’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Evanston in 2018 was $51,723, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $206,892 for a family of four.
 However, Evanston contains both very wealthy and poor people as well.